 When is Spring in Taiwan

-What to Wear during Spring in Taiwan
+What to Wear during Spring

 10 Fantastic Things to do in Taiwan in Spring

-See the cherry blossoms at Alishan
+See the Cherry Blossoms at Alishan

 Other than Alishan, there are still a few other places where you can see cherry blossoms.
 The Formosan Aboriginal Culture Village in Sun Moon Lake hosts a massive sakura festival (early Feb to early March) that draws thousands of spectators each year.
 But you can also attend a lavender festival (mid-March to April) if you missed the blossoms.